Free Wedding Calculator

 How many cups of beer are in a keg?

-A standard full-size keg (half barrel) holds 15.5 gallons, which equals 165 twelve-ounce servings, approximately 124 sixteen-ounce pints, or about 82 twenty-ounce imperial pints.
-A pony keg (quarter barrel) holds 7.75 gallons, yielding 82 twelve-ounce servings or roughly 62 pints.
-A sixtel (one-sixth barrel) holds 5.16 gallons, providing 55 twelve-ounce servings.
+By volume, a standard full-size keg (half barrel) holds 15.5 gallons: about 165 twelve-ounce servings or 124 sixteen-ounce US pints.
+A pony keg (quarter barrel) holds 7.75 gallons, about 82 twelve-ounce servings or 62 sixteen-ounce US pints.
+A sixtel (one-sixth barrel) holds 5.16 gallons, about 55 twelve-ounce servings.
+These are nominal conversions; foam, spillage, and incomplete pours can reduce usable servings.

 How long does a keg stay fresh?